Praveene7/Social-Collaboration-Site/README.md

 Project Description:

-chatup.comis an online social collaboration web site to enable niit alumni to interact with existing students to share their experience and knowledge.
+chatbox.com is an online social collaboration web site to enable niit alumni to interact with existing students to share their experience and knowledge.

 Technologies and tools: